clarklindeveloper/notes/angular - ultimateangular - advanced.md

 }

 ```

 ## testing component methods

-* testing if methods go above or below our max and min properties checks
+- testing if methods go above or below our max and min properties checks
-* we define component, and fixture inside the describe block
+- we define component, and fixture inside the describe block
-* we override them in the beforeEach()
+- we override them in the beforeEach()
-* to reference the component in the testbed we pass the Component into TestBed.createComponent()
+- to reference the component in the testbed we pass the Component into TestBed.createComponent()
-* we access the component with refence to the fixture by fixture.componentInstance;
+- we access the component with refence to the fixture by fixture.componentInstance;
-* set a default value in the beforeEach() component.value = 0;
+- set a default value in the beforeEach() component.value = 0;
-* our it() test testing the methods of the component
+- our it() test testing the methods of the component
-* the test passes or fails if all expect() inside it() passes
+- the test passes or fails if all expect() inside it() passes

+## testing component @Input /@Output

+- because we have access to the component, we have access to its class properties
+- in the example, there is @Input min, @Input max, @Input step
+- @Output changed is an event emitter
+- and we can acess these via the component

+### @Input test

+- the test sets initial values on the component.step, and component.max, and then .increment() and then we expect() value to equal the max

+### @Output test

+- `@Output() changed = new EventEmitter<number>();` is binded to an instance of EventEmitter, it has access to the 'emit' property
+- `increment(){ this.changed.emit(this.value); }`
+- for @Output, we subscribe to the component inside the body of our it() function
+- we spy on the component.changed @Output() property and the method we want to spy on is 'emit'
+- spyOn(component.changed, 'emit')
+- .and.callThrough(); makes sure this is being called
+- expecting emit to have been called with value of 100 expect(component.changed.emit).toHaveBeenCalledWith(100);
+- checking the emit value and because our step is 100, the test should pass

 <!-- template for testing with TestBed-->

 ```ts
 import { ComponentFixture, TestBed } from '@angular/core/testing';
 import { BrowserDynamicTestingModule, platformBrowserDynamicTesting } from '@angular/platform-browser-dynamic/testing';